SUSSBIA/fabric-onboarding-experience/09-sandbox-experiments/hdb-resales/01-report-consumer-walkthrough/README.md

 * One filter or slicer observation
 * One visual interaction observation
 * One responsible interpretation with caveat
-* One note on what not to conclude
+* One statement on what would be too strong to conclude
 * One note on what not to do with sandbox reports

 ## Checklist

 Before completing this experiment, confirm:

+* [ ] I accessed the Fabric Sandbox Workspace
-* [ ] I opened the HDB Resales report in the Fabric Sandbox Workspace
+* [ ] I opened the HDB Resales report
 * [ ] I confirmed the report is a sandbox learning artefact
 * [ ] I checked report context
 * [ ] I used at least one filter or slicer